 As of September 30, 2003, there were 25,457,378 ADSs underlying these forward contracts.
-As more fully described under "Underwriting," the selling ADS holders will sell a total of 21,208,034 ADSs, representing 106,040,170 CPOs, in the combined offerings in the form of ADSs and CPOs pursuant to the registration statement, of which the accompanying prospectus relating to the ADSs offered by the selling ADS holders is a part.
-Of the 21,208,034 ADSs that the selling ADS holders are selling, ADSs are being offered in the United States and in other countries outside of Mexico and the equivalent of ADSs are being offered in the Mexican offering in the form of the underlying CPOs.
+The selling ADS holders will sell a total of 22,414,987 ADSs, representing 112,074,935 CPOs, in the combined offerings in the form of ADSs and CPOs pursuant to the registration statement, of which the accompanying prospectus relating to the ADSs offered by the selling ADS holders is a part.
+Of the 22,414,987 ADSs that the selling ADS holders are selling, 20,282,609 ADSs are being offered in the United States and in other countries outside of Mexico and the equivalent of 2,132,378 ADSs are being offered in the Mexican offering in the form of the underlying CPOs.

 The selling ADS holders have agreed to apply the proceeds they receive from the combined offerings against the final forward purchase price we are obligated to pay under these forward contracts.
 The selling ADS holders have also agreed to remit to us any proceeds from the combined offerings in excess of the amount necessary to satisfy our obligations under these forward contracts.
-As of September 30, 2003, the aggregate amount payable by us under these forward contracts was approximately U.S.\$ 452.6 million.
+We expect that the aggregate amount payable by us under these forward contracts at settlement will be approximately U.S.\$452.6 million.
 We intend for any ADSs underlying these forward contracts that are not sold in the combined offerings or pursuant to the exercise by the underwriters of the over-allotment option to be sold by the selling ADS holders to banks or other financial institutions in connection with new forward transactions.
 The selling ADSs holders have agreed to remit to us any proceeds from the sale of such remaining ADSs in excess of the amount necessary to satisfy our obligations under the forward contracts.

-The ADSs and CPOs Being Sold by the Trust on Our Behalf
+The CPOs Being Sold by the Trust on Our Behalf